mmanousos/recipes/README.md

 Add flash message div to layout.erb
 Style flash messages

+Check for pre-existing recipe with identical name.
+Preserve entered data when notifying.

 When saving ingredients and directions to session from form, break them into separate elements in an array for each line break.
 Then render them back to user as separate lines.

-Check for pre-existing recipe with identical name.
+Create edit functionality
+* make edit routes
+* view existing content
+* save to session

 Register and Sign in
 * Add Bcrypt gem